Nutrition & Fitness

 When you hit the gym, make the lat pulldown machine your friend.
 This device strengthens your upper back muscles and also improves your posture, keeping your lower back aligned.

-For maximum benefits, keep your core engaged and torso stationary as you pull the bar toward your collarbone.
+For maximum benefits, keep your core engaged and torso stationery as you pull the bar toward your collarbone.
 Don’t rock back and forth — this motion can injure your lower back.

 6. Start the Lawnmower